nubenetes/awesome-kubernetes/docs/devsecops.md

 - [cloud.google.com: OWASP Top 10 mitigation options on Google Cloud 🌟](https://cloud.google.com/architecture/owasp-top-ten-mitigation#product_overviews) Terrific guidance in this paper that explains each attack vector and which product(s) can help
 - [thenewstack.io: Latest OWASP Top 10 Surfaces Web Development Security Bugs](https://thenewstack.io/the-latest-owasp-top-10-looks-a-lot-like-the-old-owasp/)
 - [thenewstack.io: OWASP Top 10: A Guide to the Worst Software Vulnerabilities](https://thenewstack.io/owasp-top-10-a-guide-to-the-worst-software-vulnerabilities/)

+## Source Code Audit
+- [==securecoding.com: Code Audit: How to Ensure Compliance for an Application==](https://www.securecoding.com/blog/code-audit-how-to-ensure-compliance-for-an-application/) A source code audit is a process of analyzing the source code of an application with the objective of discovering security vulnerabilities, security design problems, and places of potential improvement in programming practices.
+After the analysis, a report is generated that is used to implement a range of measures that guarantee the security and reliability of the code.
+Code audits can be carried out in parallel with penetration tests.
+They can test the exploitability of code vulnerabilities to better estimate the risk they pose.
+Ideally, code audits are performed throughout the application lifecycle.
+The faster a vulnerability is discovered, the easier it is to fix!

 ## StackRox
 - [stackrox.com](https://www.stackrox.com/)